Theme

 What appears notable

-Based on the repository materials, what readers may want to notice is the breadth of multimodal commands and the explicit support for AI-agent installation flows in addition to ordinary terminal use.
+The repository materials are useful for checking the breadth of multimodal commands and the explicit support for AI-agent installation flows in addition to ordinary terminal use.

 Before using